 When choosing a dog the breed is very important as the dog should fit in with your lifestyle not be chosen on looks or social status that a breed may represent.
 There are a lot of considerations that need to happen before making such a big decision dogs can live up to 15+ years; it is huge commitment to make.
 Here are some things you need to consider:

 6. Exercise needs – high energy breed such as Border Collies and Huskies need a lot of exercise and mental stimulation.
 If they are not challenged mentally and physically you can soon have problems from hyperactivity including excessive barking and chewing furniture.
 It is important to consider the breeds exercise needs.

 7. Grooming – most dogs need little to no grooming however some breeds, such as Lhasa Apso, need to be grooming regularly to avoid matting or other problems.
 Other breeds such as Labradors shed twice a year however will need less grooming.

-8. Size – Some large to giant breeds may not be suitable for smaller housing, does the size pose a problem when you need someone to look after them while you are on holiday or when you travel in the car?
+8. Size – Some large to giant breeds may not be suitable for smaller housing, also does the size pose a problem when you need someone to look after them while you are on holiday or when you travel in the car?

 Good luck with your search!